noahdsouza/CVPaint/README.md

 #### *Software Design 2018 Final Project*

 ## Description
 Inspired by the infamous Microsoft Paint, we wanted to create a fun interactive computer vision program where you can draw a picture using your hand as a cursor.
 The program has the capabilities of changing the color of your cursor and have and eraser to delete and misguided/unintended strokes.
 You will have the function to save your creation afterwards!
+For more information, please visit our [_Website_](https://noahdsouza.github.io/CVPaint/index), watch our [_Video_](https://raw.githubusercontent.com/noahdsouza/CVPaint/master/Final%20Deliverables/DemoVideo.gif), or read our [_Poster_](https://github.com/noahdsouza/CVPaint/blob/master/Final%20Deliverables/Softdesposter.pdf)

 ### Getting Started
 CVPaint was designed on Ubuntu, so we strongly recommend you use Ubuntu to run it.